-From time to time, we may be involved in litigation relating to claims arising out of our operations in the normal course of business.
-As of September 30, 2014, there were no pending or threatened lawsuits that could reasonably be expected to have a material effect on the results of our operations.
+From time to time, the Company may be involved in litigation relating to claims arising out of the Company's operations in the normal course of business.
+As of December 31, 2014, there were no pending or threatened lawsuits that could reasonably be expected to have a material effect on the results of the Company's operations.